melanietosik/cpp2/sda/README.md

 Later on, he proposed an alternate version of his metric, assinging a cost of 1 to each deletion or insertion, and a cost of 2 for each substitution.
 Substitutions are really an insert with a delete, hence the double weight.
 Using this version, the **Levenshtein distance** between _intention_ and _execution_ is 8.

 To compute the edit distances, the **Wagner-Fischer algorithm** is implemented.
-As an instance of dynamic programming, it applies the typical dynamic programming matrix to compute the distance between two full strings by combining the distances between all prefixes of the first and second string.
-After flood filling the matrix, the edit distance between the input strings is the last value computed.
+As an instance of _dynamic programming_, it applies the typical dynamic programming matrix to compute the distance between two full strings by combining the distances between all prefixes of the first and second string.
+After flood filling the matrix, the edit distance between the input strings can be found in the last cell computed.

-If two strings are of equal length, the minimum edit distance is obtained by computing the **Hamming distance**. i.e. the number of character positions where they differ.
+If two strings are of equal length, the minimum edit distance is obtained by computing the **Hamming distance**, i.e. the number of character positions where they differ.
 For equal-length strings, the Hamming distance also functions as upper bound on the Levenshtein distance.

 See also: